mahdieslaminet/Capritios_Filter_Design/README.md

 ECG signals, leading to improved signal-to-noise ratios (SNR).
 The hybrid MLPT-EEMD model demonstrated superior performance, achieving an SNR of 25.93 dB, significantly higher than the traditional Empirical Mode Decomposition (EMD) and other existing methods.
-This study underscores the potential of hybrid denoising techniques in delivering high-fidelity ECG signals for accurate cardiac analysis and diagnosis [35].
+This study underscores the potential of hybrid denoising techniques in delivering high-fidelity ECG signals for accurate cardiac analysis and diagnosis.
 In recent advancements, FPGA-based denoising techniques have been evaluated to enhance the signal quality of electrocardiograms (ECGs).
 The study utilized Vivado High-Level Synthesis (HLS) to implement an efficient ECG denoising method on an FPGA platform.
 The denoising techniques were assessed based on their ability to reduce noise and improve